Lagunaria: Taxonomy

-Taxonomic History
+Taxonomic history

 Lagunaria was first discovered by Colonel W. Paterson, who first sent seeds to England while stationed on Norfolk Island in 1792.
 Paterson was only an amateur botanist, the manuscript of flora he compiled during his time there being evidence of this.
 Paterson was on Norfolk Island between the 4th of November 1791 and the 9th of March 1793.

-Reichenbach was established as the authority of the genus in 1828, as seen in the genus’ full name, Lagunaria (DC.)
+Reichenbach was established as the authority of the genus in 1828, as seen in the genus' full name, Lagunaria (DC.)
 Rchb.
-There was controversy of the authority of the genus for a time as many attributions were misakenly to George Don.
+There was controversy of the authority of the genus for a time as many attributions were mistakenly to George Don.
 It was originally categorised as being a part of the genus Hibiscus, based on a description by De Candolle in 1824.
 In 1828, Reichenbach recognised it as a separate genus and recategorized it to reflect this.

 Species

 It was originally believed to be monotypic, and was divided in to two subspecies in 1990 by P.S.
 Green, with L. Patersonia being from Norfolk Island and L.patersonia subsp. bracteata from Queensland.
-In 2006 they were recognise to be two distinct species by the names of L.patersonia and L.queenslandica respectively by L.A Craven.
+In 2006 they were recognise to be two distinct species by the names of L. patersonia and L.queenslandica respectively by L.A Craven.
 Some of the features used to distinguish the two include: